MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ## HTTP pipeline

-The HTTP pipeline is one of the key components in achieving consistency and diagnosability in the Java client libraries for Azure, which are two of the core design principles for all Azure SDKs, whatever the language.
+The HTTP pipeline is one of the key components in achieving consistency and diagnosability in the Java client libraries for Azure.
 An HTTP pipeline is composed of:

 * HTTP Transport
 * HTTP pipeline policies

 You can provide your own custom HTTP pipeline when creating a client.
-If you don't provide a pipeline, the client library will create one with all of the common policies required for the specific service that the library represents.
+If you don't provide a pipeline, the client library will create one configured to work with that specific client library.

 ### HTTP transport